seanabraham/system-exit-gradle-repro/README.md

 Observed behavior - The tests stop running and the build is successful after the first System.exit(0) call is reached.
+In this example we're missing tests from other test classes.
 ```
-❯ ./gradlew cleanTest test
+❯ ./gradlew test

 > Task :test